The table of contents may be found here.

-Another early resurgence formation is the Redondo Creek Rhyolite, which is found primarily on the flanks of Redondo Border.
+Shortly after the Deer Canyon Formation was erupted, activity seems to have shifted to the west.
+This produced another early resurgence formation, the Redondo Creek Member, which is found primarily on the flanks of Redondo Border.
 This crops out at several locations along State Road 4 as one approaches La Cueva.

 Radioisotope dating of this outcrop gives it an age of 1.23 million years.
 Analysis of the magnetite and ilmenite content of the formation indicates that it erupted at a temperature of about 810 degrees Centigrade, compared with 700 Centigrade and 850 Centigrade for the lower and upper flows of the Tsherige Member.
 The unaltered rhyolite is quite glassy, and, like much volcanic glass, quite dark in color.

 Redondo Creek Member.
 35 52.495N 106 38.139W